armory/documentation/_operator_reference/security.md

 - `trustStore`: Path to the truststore holding your trusted certificates.
 - `trustStoreType`: The type of your truststore.
 Examples include JKS, and PKCS12.
 - `trustStorePassword`: The password to unlock your truststore.
-- `clientAuth`: Declare 'WANT' when client auth is wanted but not mandatory, or 'NEED', when client auth is mandatory.
+- `clientAuth`: Declare `WANT` when client auth is wanted but not mandatory or `NEED` when client auth is mandatory.

 ## Authentication